AARomanov1985/My-Certificates/README.md

 ## My Certificates
-This repository contains a set of my certificates.
+This repository contains a collection of my certificates.